 For many tech companies, legacy manual processes may be holding back the organization from achieving streamlined operations, a faster delivery or a better customer experience.
 While Robotic Process Automation (RPA) has been around a long time, its combination of machine learning, AI and natural language processing has only recently reached a level of maturity where it can be easily and cheaply deployed across a variety of use cases.
+As the fastest growing enterprise software category, RPA should be a no-brainer as a potential area of investment.
 To help tech companies identify opportunities for RPA, I’ve put together a few examples of RPA projects that any tech company would benefit by replicating.

 Companies like Apple and Google rely on their supply chains just as much as old school manufacturing or retailers do.
 Their cutting-edge computers, tablets and phones still need to get from point A to the customer as fast as possible.
 Surprisingly, much of supply chain management continues to be executed manually.

 While there are numerous opportunities for RPA to make improvements in supply chains, we’ll focus on customer service, which plays an essential role.
 When a customer wants to know where their recent purchase is, the answer can sometimes involve a customer service agent searching in multiple systems and writing an email response.
 We developed an intelligent bot that makes use of RPA for enterprise systems interactions, enabling the virtual agent to field the customer request, source that information from the ERP and relay the location of the package back to the customer.
 Meanwhile, human customer service agents can spend their time on more complicated customer needs.